Quick Start Guide to Function Approximations with Minterpy#

 Welcome to the Quickstart Guide to Minterpy!

-If you’re reading this, chances are you want to create an interpolant that approximates a function, possibly in multiple dimensions.
+If you’re reading this, chances are you want to create an interpolant that approximates a function, possibly across multiple dimensions.
 This guide provides a quick walkthrough on how to achieve this using Minterpy.

 How to import Minterpy#